 - Comicbook Adaptation: A comic strip adaptation was made for the House of Hammer magazine.

-- Get a Hold of Yourself Man: Prof. Meister slaps Paul when he is about to go look for Clara in distressed state.
+- Get a Hold of Yourself, Man!: Prof. Meister slaps Paul when he is about to go look for Karla in distressed state.

 - Haunted Castle: Castle Borski, where Megaera turn her victims to stone.